 We believe that KER-047 has the potential to address the underlying cause of diseases arising from functional iron deficiency by suppressing ALK2 signaling to normalize hepcidin expression and mobilize iron out of tissues.
 We believe this effect will result in increased iron bioavailability, resulting in restoration of the production of red blood cells and a reversal of anemia in patients with functional iron deficiency anemia and patients with IRIDA.
 By ameliorating anemia arising from functional iron deficiency, we believe KER-047 can potentially eliminate the need for excessive supplementary iron or IV iron treatments and avoid the adverse events associated with those treatment options.
 In addition, we believe KER-047, if approved, has the potential to mobilize excess iron being stored in tissues into the serum.
-By ameliorating the excess iron in tissues, we believe KER-047 can potentially eliminate or reduce the need for phlebotomy and/or treatment with iron chelators, while allowing patients to avoid the adverse events associated with these treatments and providing benefit to patients where the current treatment options are largely ineffective.
+By ameliorating the excess iron in tissues, we believe KER-047 can potentially eliminate or reduce the need for phlebotomy and/or treatment with iron chelators, while allowing patients to avoid the adverse events associated with these treatment options are largely ineffective.